MikeSusutZZ/PitStop/README.md

 Each driver has 4 traits
 - Pace: How far they move down the track each lap
-- Inconsistency: The varience of a drivers pace lap to lap (*A driver with a pace of 20 and inconsistency of 4 could move 16-20 position in a lap*)
+- Inconsistency: The varience of a drivers pace lap to lap (*A driver with a pace of 20 and inconsistency of 4 could gain 1-5 seconds on a car with 15 paceand 0 inconsistency*)
 - Overtaking and Defending: Used to determine the sucess of an overtake attempt by or against them